FYS161 Meteorology and Climate

 By appointment, students will be able to meet the subject teacher outside normal teaching hours.

-Name of textbook is given on the course web site before the teaching starts.
+Name of textbook is given on the course web site in good time before the teaching starts.

 MATH100 and FYS100 or Fysikk 1 from upper secondary school.